Kristen D. Burton

 “The Drunkard’s Progress: How Alcohol Became an Intoxicant in the Era of Enlightened Medicine” (under contract and manuscript review, Louisiana State University Press).

-“From British Export to French Expansion: the Global Spread of Organized Soccer” (accepted, Yearbook of Transnational History, forthcoming).
+“From British Export to French Expansion: the Global Spread of Organized Soccer,” in Thomas Adam ed., Yearbook of Transnational History, Volume One (Roman & Littlefield, 2018).

 Review of Bourbon: A History of the American Spirit, by Dane Huckelbridge.
 New York: William Morrow, 2014.
 Ohio Valley History.
 15, 1 (Spring: 2015): 78-79.